-3.1 See s10Main prudential policies applying to banks See GENPRU 1.2 1 A bank must maintain adequate liquidity at all times.
-See s10 2 A bank must formulate a statement of its liquidity management policy.
+Titlete 22 and Titlet V of the Banking Consolidation Directive.
+3.1 See s10Main prudential policies applying to banks See GENPRU 1.2 See s10 1 A bank must maintain adequate liquidity at all times.
+2 A bank must formulate a statement of its liquidity management policy.
 It should agree with the FSA standards for adherence to this policy, i.e. mismatch guidelines and the procedures for the notification of breaches of those guidelines.
 (The rule requiring a liquidity policy statement is GN 3.4.3R.
 SYSC 11 requires a bank to have policies for liquidity risk management.)
-See s9 3 A bank should have adequate systems for monitoring liquidity on a daily basis.
-(See $SYSC\ 11$) 3A A bank should carry out stress testing and scenario analysis in relation to liquidity risk.
-(See GENPRU 1.2.26R and associated guidance, and SYSC 11).
-3B A bank should have a contingency funding plan. (see SYSC 11) See s9.3 4 A bank that is subject to liquidity mismatch guidelines should notify the FSA of any breaches of those guidelines as soon as they occur.
+See s9 3 [deleted] 3A [deleted] 3B [deleted] See s9.3 4 A bank that is subject to liquidity mismatch guidelines should notify the FSA of any breaches of those guidelines as soon as they occur.
 3.2 A bank's reporting obligations See s9.2 See Supervision Manual, Chapter 16 5 A bank that has a deposit-taking permission in the UK must report its liquidity position quarterly on the Form LR (FSA010 on and after 30 June 2008) or more frequently as required by the FSA.
-An EEA bank with a branch in the UK that does not have a UK quarterly on the Form LR (or six-monthly on FSA012 on and after deposit-taking permission must report its liquidity position
+See Supervision 6 An EEA bank with a branch in the UK that does not have a UK deposit-taking permission must report its liquidity position quarterly on the Form LR (or six-monthly on FSA012 on and after